Padre nuestro (2005 film)

-Padre nuestro is a 2005 Chilean film directed by Rodrigo Sepúlveda.
+Padre nuestro is a 2005 Chilean comedy-drama film directed by Rodrigo Sepúlveda.
 It was Chile's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not selected as a nominee.
 The film had its release in October 2005, at the Viña del Mar Film Festival.
 Its theatrically release came a year later, in October 2006.

 Plot

 "Children, please get me out of here."
 That was the last wish of Caco, a hardened womanizer who had abandoned his family 9 years ago, to his children Pedro, Meche, and Roberto while spending his last day in a hospital in Valparaíso.
 They had no idea that this fun-loving, cheerful, and eccentric old man would do everything in his power to reunite his family, even if it meant sacrificing his life.